Is Facebook missing/not working? See this page's footer.

 highly".
 That's just part of the "easy to find" part.

-At its fullest, SEO is a multi-step, ongoing process that encompasses
+So, at its fullest, SEO is a multi-step, ongoing process that encompasses

 everything from your site's look and the form of its code, to what you